NYPL/metadata-documentation/workflows/digitization/po.md

     - PRS staff coordinate shipment of material to DIS
     - [Copyright and Information Policy](/metadata-documentation/resources/glossary/#copyright-information-policy) staff add rights metadata
     - DIS staff digitizes the requested materials
-    - MSU staff [approves](/metadata-documentation/workflows/approvals/) the item(s)
+    - Metadata Services staff [approves](/metadata-documentation/workflows/approvals/) the item(s)
     - Once approved in MMS, item(s) that meet the [criteria for appearance](/metadata-documentation/dc/criteria/) will be accessible on DC
         1. Searching DC using the PO number (without the "PO") will return any publicly accessible items that correspond to that PO
-- Pending POs where MSU staff have not yet received the related approval can be found in [Metadata Services › New Digitization › Digitization Tracking › Active PO Digitization 🔒](https://app.clickup.com/2305128/v/l/26b38-9277)
+- Pending POs where Metadata Services staff have not yet received the related approval can be found in [Metadata Services › New Digitization › Digitization Tracking › Active PO Digitization 🔒](https://app.clickup.com/2305128/v/l/26b38-9277)
-    - Corresponding [Approvals 🔒](https://app.clickup.com/2305128/v/l/6-180919377-1) are connected to the Metadata Creation task as they are received by MSU
+    - Corresponding [Approvals 🔒](https://app.clickup.com/2305128/v/l/6-180919377-1) are connected to the Metadata Creation task as they are received by Metadata Services

 ## See Also
 - [Photo Order](/metadata-documentation/metadata/element/identifier/po/) for more information about the PO identifier